Browse Journals and Peer-Reviewed Series

 Indiana Law Journal (Maurer Law Journals)

 Founded in 1925, the Indiana Law Journal is a general-interest academic legal journal.
 The Journal is published quarterly by students of the Indiana University Maurer School of Law.
-An additional issue, known as The Supplement, is published online only.
-It appears in this collection as issue no. 5.
+An additional issue, known as The Supplement, is published online only and appears in this collection as issue no. 5.
+Supplement articles can be viewed on the ILJ"s website, prior to their appearance in issue 5.

 IP Theory, founded in 2010, is an online, peer-edited, open-access intellectual property law publication.
 It is not a strictly traditional law journal but a publication designed to take advantage of the flexibility of internet technology.
 It serves as a new forum for both traditional academic law review articles as well as essays which are more concise (and more lightly footnoted) than typical articles.
 Our online format allows for quicker publishing of textual material and we have aspirations to include other mixed media, such as video interviews of our authors, into our offerings in the near future.